spion/spion.github.com/src/documents/promise-nuggets/01-the-simplest-example.html.md

 })
 ```

-The second functions return a promise.
+The second return promises.
 We can then attach two callbacks
 to that promise - one to handle success, one to handle errors.

 ```js